Why subscribe?

 Who writes The Broadway DNA Blog?

 Natalie Jean Rine is the founder of Broadway DNA, a US-based theatrical producing and licensing company committed to connecting artists and projects to a prosperous life through IP expansion, brand management, and distribution in the world marketplace.
-Natalie brings experience in global IP management for entertainment companies including Peanuts Worldwide, Rodgers & Hammerstein, DreamWorks Animation, and Broadway productions and tours.
+Natalie brings experience in global IP management for entertainment companies including Peanuts Worldwide, The Road Company and Sony Masterworks’ RoadCo Entertainment, and international Broadway licenses and tours.

 Her writing and research activities include “Devising, Decolonizing, and Disrupting American Musical Theatre Aural Anatomy Through the Playlist Musical” (Critical Stages/Scènes critiques), “Immersive Theatre as Christian Liminality” (Robyn Rafferty Mathias Research Conference), and “A Study on the Strategic Advancement of Musical Theatre Performance Between Korea and the US” (Yonsei University).